 If the location wasn’t reason enough, then add to that the noise of aircraft landing and taking off and the delicate aroma of aviation fuel.
 Hmm.

 However, if you have to catch an early morning flight, staying in an airport hotel can be a winner.
 Not only do you not have to set your alarm for ridiculously early o’clock, you potentially avoid a taxi fare to get you to the airport and you arrive at the there less stressed.
 You can’t beat a short walk from your hotel room to the departure gate when your flight is scheduled for 6 am.

 If you pick an upmarket airport hotel you will have all the facilities you need – restaurants, bars, spa, shops – under one roof.
 And, due to their transitory nature, airport hotels are great places for people watching and for chatting with other travellers.

 The Novotel Bangkok Airport is practically on the terminal’s doorstep.
 In less than ten minutes, an underground walkway – on the same level as the Airport Rail Link station – will bring you to the hotel’s reception desk.

 Alternatively, the hotel provides a free shuttle bus to the airport, which you can pick up from gate 4 at Arrivals level.

-Check-in was quick and efficient, albeit impersonal.
+Check-in at The Novotel Bangkok Suvarnabhumi Airport was quick and efficient, albeit impersonal.
 The hotel lobby was impressive, as high as a cathedral and all gleaming marble, encircled by the property’s bars and restaurants.